brunodrugowick/microservices-flowershop/README.md

 `eureka-server` folder.
 Handles service registry and discovery.
-Balancing is on the client-side, via a RestTemplate bean configured to user Eureka client.
+Balancing is on the client-side, via a RestTemplate bean configured to use Eureka server as a client.

 ### Config Server